Julia Mitchell’s Statement

 My subjects – wind, water, rock, grasses – are particularly well suited to the medium of tapestry.
 I choose images that are weaverly, and try to work with the materials, to do what they tell me to do.
 I consider myself a sort of conduit through which the images flow from who knows where, to reveal the spirit – the insides – of my subjects.

 Why tapestry?
 I don’t know.
 It chose me at an early age, and I never found a better means of expression.

 Julia Mitchell’s Biography

 Julia grew up in a family of artists, adopting tapestry as a means of expression at 15, as an adjunct to her art history and design studies.
 She majored in textiles at California College of Arts and Crafts (1969 – 1972); helped to found the Artworkers’ Guild, an artists’ cooperative on her home island of Martha’s Vineyard (1972 – 1976); and has since run a series of one-person tapestry studios on the East and West Coasts.

-Julia is a mother, wife, cook, gardener, designer, tapestry weaver, Italian student, traveler, reader, walker and teacher, not necessarily in that order.
-She lives with her husband and daughter in their 300 year old family farmhouse.
+Julia is a mother, wife, cook, gardener, designer, tapestry weaver, Italian student, traveler, reader, walker and teacher.
+She lives with her husband in their 300 year old family farmhouse.